MAY 15, 2019

 Advanced Security Protection

 But even with 2FA enabled via Authy, an attacker can stand up a website that looks just like Gemini, and ask for your username, password, and 2FA codes.
 Once divulged, your credentials can be used to access your Gemini account and ultimately withdraw your crypto.
 To mitigate this risk, we require additional email verification when you sign in from a new device.
-We also added support for Authy Push last year, which means that customers who have the Authy app installed will automatically receive a push notification that contains transaction details and requires confirmation every time they make a crypto withdrawal attempt.
+We also added support for last year, which means that customers who have the Authy app installed will automatically receive a push notification that contains transaction details and requires confirmation every time they make a crypto withdrawal attempt.
 Furthermore, Authy Push will surface inconsistencies in a withdrawal in the event your computer is infected with malware.

 Securing your Gemini Account with WebAuthn

-You can register hardware security keys by going to your account security settings page (you must be logged in).
+You can register hardware security keys by going to your account page (you must be logged in).
 If you have more than one hardware security key, you may register multiple keys for added redundancy.
 When you register multiple hardware security keys, we’ll give you the option to exclusively use your hardware security keys for signing in to your Gemini account, which will disable 2FA codes sent via Authy or SMS.
 Withdrawals will continue to require Authy Push notification (or an SMS code) to confirm.

 Authy Push, Whitelisting, and today’s announcement of WebAuthn, give you the advanced tools you need to secure your Gemini account.
 We will continue to strive to be the most secure place for you to buy, sell, and store your crypto today and tomorrow.